Everything you need to know about wood for smoking the perfect turkey at your next barbecue.

 Cherry wood provides a nice touch of sweetness to your bird, while not overpowering it.
 When cooked over cherry for several hours, a nice deep color will develop on your turkey, making your bird stick out in the crowd!

 If you want to add a little bit of complexity to your smoke flavor, then consider adding a touch (and I mean just a touch) of hickory too.
-This will help add a little bit extra smoke to it, and compliments the cherry well.
+This will help add a little bit extra smoke to it, and complements the cherry well.